-Be sure to hire a guide so you can learn!
-For example, the statue of Ganesh (who is my favorite god!) has a snake around his stomach.
+Rachel did it with a guide who gave her some cool bits of information.
+For example, the statue of Ganesh (who is her favorite god!) has a snake around his stomach.
 The guide/driver shared that it was to keep him from eating too much food!
-You’ll see lots of domestic tourists that are on a pilgrimage to Hampi, and they may want photos with you which is okay.

 8. Hire a Karnataka boat and driver to take you out in the lake.
 Go for a swim!

 The boats are traditional fishing boats for the state and are made from trees and tar.
 Maybe even buy the boat, like Rachel did.
 On the Hampi lake you shouldn’t pay any more than 250 INR for a little boat trip around the lake.
 These are the same boats that were used to cross over to Anegundi before the introduction of the actual motor boat, and the same boat I had to sneak across the river in on my first trip to Hampi!

 On the same side of the river as the Virupaksha Temple there is a great restaurant for backpackers called Mango Tree.
 Take a break from the Hampi heat and have a mango shake or a thali.
 Word has spread about this place so it can be difficult to get a seat at peak times.